Sustainability Governance

 |

-Supporting international initiatives and organizing at least one long-term charity project | This year, we continue to respond to international relief efforts by sponsoring the "Little Miss.
-Liao's Humanitarian Medical Assistance for Overseas Chinese in Myanmar" program organized by the Chia-Yi Christian Hospital.
-By leveraging our corporate influence, we aim to enhance the international visibility of Taiwanese brands and collaborate with society to create mutual prosperity and goodness. | Supporting international initiatives and organizing at least one long- term charity project | Supporting international initiatives and organizing at least one long- term charity project | Establishing long-term cooperation with international relief organizations to organize at least one long-term charity project |
+Supporting international initiatives and organizing at least one long-term charity project | This year, we continued to respond to international relief efforts by assisting Tzu Chi Foundation in transporting disaster relief supplies following the New Year's earthquake in Japan.
+Additionally, we supported the "2nd Love Without Boundaries International Medical Mission" and the "31st Sprout of Hope Love Without Borders Medical Mission" through practical actions, demonstrating the corporate commitment to creating, prospering, and benefiting together with society. | Supporting international initiatives and organizing at least one long- term charity project | Supporting international initiatives and organizing at least one long- term charity project | Establishing long-term cooperation with international relief organizations to organize at least one long-term charity project | |

 Organize at least one education charity event in a remote rural area |